-As of June 30, 2023
+As of December 31, 2023

-As described in Note 1 to these Interim Consolidated Financial Statements, as of June 30, 2023, CSAV has a 30% interest in and is one of the largest shareholders of Hapag-Lloyd AG (HLAG), which is headquartered in Hamburg, Germany.
-In addition, with respect to its investment in HLAG, the Company is party to a joint control agreement with the two other shareholders of this German company: the City of Hamburg, through its holding company HGV Hamburger Gesellschaft für Vermögens- und Beteiligungsmanagement mbH (HGV), which holds 13.86% of the share capital; and German businessman Klaus Michael Kühne, through Kühne Maritime GmbH (KM), who owns 29.77%; together, they hold approximately 73.63% of HLAG.
-By virtue of the above, based on CSAV's shareholding in HLAG and the existence and characteristics of the aforementioned joint control agreement, in accordance with IFRS 11, CSAV's investment in HLAG has been defined as a joint venture that must be accounted for using the equity method in accordance with IAS 28.
-This definition has remained unchanged since the date on which CSAV acquired its original interest in HLAG during the business combination of its container shipping business and HLAG in 2014.
+As described in Note 1 to these Consolidated Financial Statements, as of December 31, 2023, CSAV has, through its subsidiary CSAV Germany Container Holding GmbH, a 30% interest in and is one of the largest shareholders of Hapag-Lloyd AG (HLAG), which is headquartered in Hamburg, Germany.
+In addition, with respect to its investment in HLAG, this Company is party to a joint control agreement with the two other shareholders of this German company: the City of Hamburg, through its holding company HGV Hamburger Gesellschaft für Vermögens- und Beteiligungsmanagement mbH (HGV), which holds 13.86% of the share capital; and German businessman Klaus Michael Kühne, through Kühne Maritime GmbH (KM), who owns 29.77%; together, they hold approximately 73.63% of HLAG.
+By virtue of the above, based on the shareholding in HLAG and the existence and characteristics of the aforementioned joint control agreement, in accordance with IFRS 11, the investment of CSAV Germany Container Holding GmbH in HLAG has been defined as a joint venture that must be accounted for using the equity method in accordance with IAS 28.
+This definition has remained unchanged since 2014, when CSAV acquired its original interest in HLAG through its subsidiary CSAV Germany Container Holding GmbH during the business combination of its container shipping business and HLAG.

-Movements in investments in associates and joint ventures as of June 30, 2023, are detailed as follows:
+Movements in investments in associates and joint ventures as of December 31, 2023, are detailed as follows:

-Name of Associate or Joint Venture Country Functional Currency Direct and Indirect Ownership Interest Opening Balance Share of Net Income (Loss) Income Comprehensive Dividends Received Balance as of June 30, 2023 ThUS\$ ThUS\$ ThUS\$ ThUS\$ ThUS\$ ThUS\$ Hapag-Lloyd AG Germany US\$ 30.00% 9,169,662 935,490 (5,479) 13 (3,660,125) 6,439,561 Total 9,169,662 935,490 (5,479) 13 (3,660,125) 6,439,561
+Name of Associate or Joint Venture Country Functional Currency Direct and Indirect Ownership Interest Opening Balance Share of Net Income (Loss) Share of Other Comprehensive Income Share of Other Equity Reserves Dividends received Balance as of December 31, 2023 ThUS\$ ThUS\$ ThUS\$ ThUS\$ ThUS\$ ThUS\$ Hapag-Lloyd AG Germany US\$ 30.00% 9,169,662 947,024 (5,304) (1,311) (3,660) 6,449,946 Total 9,169,662 947,024 (5,304) (1,311) (3,660,125) 6,449,946

-Movements in CSAV's investment in the Hapag-Lloyd AG (HLAG) joint venture during the six months ended June 30, 2023, are detailed as follows:
+Movements in investment in the Hapag-Lloyd AG (HLAG) joint venture during the year ended December 31, 2023, are detailed as follows:

-(a) Share of Net Income (Loss): HLAG's net income attributable to owners of the company for the six months ended June 30, 2023, reached ThUS\$3,127,227.
-Based on the percentage owned by CSAV as of June 30, 2023, the Company recognized net income of ThUS\$938,185.
-To that amount, CSAV must add the fair value adjustment of HLAG's assets and liabilities, based on the Purchase Price Allocation (PPA) reports prepared for each acquisition.
-That adjustment for the six months ended June 30, 2023, based on the percentage ownership for the period, gives a smaller result of ThUS\$2,695 in addition to its direct share of HLAG's results.
-With that, the result from CSAV's interest in that joint venture for the first six months of 2023 was net income of ThUS\$935,490.
+(a) Share of Net Income (Loss): HLAG's result attributable to the owners of the company for the year ended December 31, 2023, amounted to net income of ThUS3,174,659.
+Based on CSAV's ownership interest as of December 31, 2023, it obtains income of ThUS\$952,414, to which CSAV must add the fair value adjustment of HLAG's assets and liabilities in accordance with PPA reports prepared at the time of each acquisition.
+That adjustment for the year ended December 31, 2023, based on the percentage ownership for the year, gives a smaller result of ThUS\$5,390 in addition to its direct share of HLAG's results.